icl-utk-edu/plasma/docs/style-guide.md

 * No spaces inside empty parentheses and curly braces.

-* Put space after the keyword in conditions and loops.
+* Put space after the keyword in conditionals and loops.

 * `for` loops always have a space after the semicolon, and never a space before the semicolon.